Also known as: Project Coordinator.

 Would you make a good project manager?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 A project manager works on specific projects that have schedules, timelines and budgets that need to be met.
 There are quite a few things that a project manager does throughout the project, such as: